zhenlohuang/ethereum-trading-mcp/README.md

 ### 2. Set environment variables

-Create a `.env.dev` file in the project root:
+Create a `.env` file in the project root:

 ```bash
 # Required